shaaam-ex/introToGit/README.md

 git help                     # General help
 ```

+## Squash
+Simply, combines all the relevant selected commits into a single commit

 ---

 Remember, Git might seem overwhelming at first, but mastering these basic commands will make you much more productive as a developer.
 Start with the basics and gradually incorporate more advanced features as you become comfortable!